Peer Review Process & Guidelines

 Journals usually ask reviewers to complete their reviews within 3-4 weeks.
 However, few journals have a mechanism to enforce the deadline, which is why it can be hard to predict how long the peer review process will take.
 Highly technical papers and papers from niche subject areas can take longer to review.

 Manuscripts are sent out for review electronically, and all correspondence takes place via e-mail.
-Traditional, high-quality peer-review standards are applied to all manuscripts submitted to the journal.
+Traditional, high quality peer review standards are applied to all manuscripts submitted to the journal.

 All manuscripts and associated material submitted to THMT remain confidential while under review and reviewers are informed of this in their agreements, at on boarding, and throughout the review process.